-13. No development beyond the construction of foundations shall take place until full details of the method of disposal of foul and surface waters have been submitted to and approved by the District Planning Authority.
+13. No development beyond the construction of foundations shall take place until full details of the method of foul drainage has been submitted to and approved in writing by the Local Planning Authority.
 The approved details shall be implemented before the first use of the development hereby permitted.